BENGALIQUE - Contemporary grotesk type

 Let's start with mentioning that only recently I was still tested 'Very Green' for Italic genetic material (found 0.01%).

-I have very little experience doing Italic designs in general, having done only a hand full of trials, but completed oly a couple.
-This is actually only the third 'true' Italic font that I have ever made with Fontstruct, and the second one (I think) that got publish.
-Don't ask me why it took me about 5 years to finally do another, but, let me tell you this.
-Looking back at it after doing this font — "I now know why".
+I have very little experience doing Italic designs in general, having done only a hand full of trials, and completed only a couple.
+This is actually only the third 'true' Italic font that I have ever made with Fontstruct, and the second one (I think) that got published.
+Don't ask me why it took me about 5 years to finally do another, but, let me tell you this; Looking back at it after doing this font — "I now know why".
 This was tough to say the least.

 I can imagine designing Italic fonts in general comes with it's own set of challenges of course.
 Doing this in Fontstruct only adds numerous challenges on top of that — "what else is new, right?!"
 Nothing that wasn't expected for the most part.
 But "holy frog on a leopard", what do I absolutely positively very much regret the choice to do so in such a small stroke weight.
 This stripped away every possible tollerance and free space for finetuning and making finalizing adjustments to minute little details required to perfecting everything (curvatures, transitions, slants and optical compensation).

 I did the best I could to get visual aesthetics at least acceptable, and somewhat complete enough character set for basic latin text.
 There remain some small imperfections present for now that still need to get addressed.

 For example I started experimenting with trying to achieve acceptable optical compensations such as overshoot.
 For now I only temporarily applied this to the experimental 'spurless' glyph alternate set for trial testing purpose, looking for acceptable results.
 And only once I found all the necessary solutions for each requisite glyph I transfer these adjustments one by one to the main character set.
 But all options remain open for the time being, it might so happen that in a later stage I decide not to implement them after all.